Need help with this?

 Purchase All in One SEO Pack Pro to get dedicated support from us.

-An XML sitemap is a special file that search engines use when they crawl your site.
-This file is an essential part of SEO.
-The XML sitemap contains some important pieces of information that search engines need when crawling your site.
+An XML sitemap is a list of all your content that search engines use when they crawl your site.
+This is an essential part of SEO because it contains some important pieces of information that search engines need when crawling your site.

 This guide walks you through the simple steps needed to create your XML sitemap and submit it to Google and Bing.